Zapper-fi/protocol/src/pages/agents.md

 type Query {
   portfolio(
+    """
-    """The wallet addresses for which to fetch balances for."""
+    The wallet addresses for which to fetch balances for.
+    """
     addresses: [Address!]!

+    """
-    """The networks on which to fetch balances for."""
+    The networks on which to fetch balances for.
+    """
     networks: [Network!]

+    """
-    """The appIds for which to fetch balances for."""
+    The appIds for which to fetch balances for.
+    """
     appIds: [String!]

+    """
-    """Whether to include NFT overrides in the balances."""
+    Whether to include NFT overrides in the balances.
+    """
     withOverrides: Boolean = false
   ): Portfolio!
   accountsTimeline(